 - Business credit cards are another source of fast cash and you can repay it as often as you need to.
 However, these cards can have high-interest rates and require a lot of self-discipline to manage.

 - Merchant cash advances have no late fees, no fixed monthly payments or payoff dates.
 However, this financing option has high fees thanks to its repayment structure, and it is not as regulated by federal and state laws.

 - Microloans can be easier to qualify for and are usually offered by nonprofit lenders, which can be more flexible.
 However, these small business loans can be small, often up to $35,000.

-What You Need to Qualify for a Small Business Loan
+How Do I Qualify for a Small Business Loan?

 The process of getting a small business loan is more complex than if you were applying for a personal loan.
 Banks, credit unions and other institutions are going to expect you to have plenty of documentation regarding your business and personal finances.
 These institutions usually look for borrowers with a credit score of 680 or higher.
 They will also want to see your business’s credit score.

 Financial institutions will also want to see your business’ financial records to prove that your business has a steady cash flow.
 Lenders often have a minimum annual revenue that their borrowers must maintain for approval.
 This requirement can prove difficult for newer businesses to meet, so they may need extra guidance when it comes to financing.
 Yet, companies that have been around for a year or more have a stronger chance of meeting these thresholds.

 In addition to these financial statements, financial institutions may also wish to see legal documents such as articles of incorporation, commercial leases or other business agreements.
 They may also wish to know why you need a loan for your business.
 So, before you apply, carefully examine why you are pursuing financing for your business.

 How Do Business Attorneys Help in the Small Business Loan Application Process?